Call Today! 856-546-1350

 Greg DeMichele

-Gregory P. DeMichele is a seasoned litigator, devoting a substantial part of his practice to municipal court, family law and personal injury matters.
+Gregory P. DeMichele is a seasoned litigator, devoting the majority of his practice to municipal court, personal injury, residential real estate, and family law matters.
+Greg has helped countless clients navigate challenging cases in municipal, Superior Court, and Appellate Court proceedings.